-Democratic transition often unfolds unevenly across regions, resulting in subnational variations.
+Democratic transition often unfolds unevenly across regions, resulting in local variations.
 Dahl (1971: 12) stated that "opportunities available for participation and contestation within a country surely require one to say something about the opportunities available within subnational units."
-Subnational variations in democratization have been observed in India (Harbers, Bartman, and van Wingerden, 2019), Latin America (O'Donnell, 2007; Gervasoni, 2010; Giraudy, 2015), and post-Soviet countries (Lankina and Getachew, 2006; Libman, 2017; Ross and Panov, 2019).
-These can result from either regional "holdouts" of the old elite or sub-regime changes during the transition.
-Political contestation by opposition parties in local elections and public participation through a strong civil society are the main forces that shape regional democratic transition (Dahl, 1971).
+Regional variations in democratization have been observed in India, Latin America, and post-Soviet countries (e.g., Lankina and Getachew, 2006; Giraudy, 2015; Harbers, Bartman, and van Wingerden, 2019).
+These can result from either regional holdouts of the old elite or sub-regime changes during the transition.
+Political contestation by opposition parties in local elections and public participation through a strong civil society are the main forces that shape regional democratic transitions (Dahl, 1971).

 In terms of political contestation, we propose that firms tied to the incumbent regime increase their philanthropic donations in regions where regime-affiliated candidates lose elections.
-Extensive political economy research has shown that subnational governments shape key political decisions and affect the political environment in which firms operate (e.g., Tiebout, 1956; Riker, 1964).
-Local politicians often interfere with or defy policies made by the central government, and sometimes even leverage local forces to maneuver against such policies.
-A favorable local government can also effectively shield firms from the central government's political influence (Kozhikode and Li, 2012; Choi, Jia, and Lu, 2015).
-Therefore, if a local region is a stronghold of the regime, politically-connected firms will be less motivated to make philanthropic donations because the favorable local environment will mitigate the perceived transitional risks.
-Conversely, if those affiliated with the incumbent party lose local control, connected firms face an especially adverse environment as the opposition may eventually control both local and central governments.
-Therefore, when affiliated local politicians lose control of a subnational government after an anti-regime mass protest, firms located in the region will increase their donations to hedge against the risk of having political connections.
+Extensive political economy research has shown that local governments shape key political decisions and affect the political environment in which firms operate (e.g., Tiebout, 1956; Riker, 1964).
+Local politicians often interfere with or defy policies made by the central government, and sometimes they even leverage local forces to maneuver against such policies.
+A favorable local government can also effectively shield firms from the central government's political influence (Kozhikode and Li, 2012).
+Therefore, if a region is a stronghold of the regime, politically connected firms will be less motivated to make philanthropic donations because the favorable local environment will mitigate the perceived transitional risks.
+Conversely, if politicians affiliated with the incumbent party lose local control, connected firms face an especially adverse environment as the opposition may eventually control both local and central governments.
+Therefore, when affiliated local politicians lose control of a local government after an anti-regime mass protest, firms located in the region will increase their donations to hedge against the risk of having political connections.

-Hypothesis 2 (H2) The relationship hypothesized in H1 is stronger for firms located in regions where the incumbent political elites lose control over the local government than for those in regions without such changes.
+Hypothesis 2 (H2): The relationship hypothesized in H1 is stronger for firms located in regions where the incumbent political elites lose control over the local government than for those in regions without such changes.

-In terms of public participation, civic groups such as students, women, and environmental organizations, or other types of non-governmental organizations (NGOs), play important roles in promoting democratic values and institutionalizing participatory and transparent governance models.
+In terms of public participation, civic groups, such as those led by students, women, and environmental organizations, or other types of non-governmental organizations (NGOs) play important roles in promoting democratic values and institutionalizing participatory and transparent governance models.
 These groups can be viewed as organic components of effective democracies (Putnam, 2000; Tocqueville, 2002).
-NGOs call out the abuse of state power by encouraging broad citizen participation and pressing the state to act according to the interests of the public.
-NGOs also monitor firms by, for example, naming and shaming campaigns that highlight their previous unfair or harmful practices and can therefore damage their reputations (Minefee and Bucheli, 2021).
+NGOs call out the abuse of state power by encouraging broad citizen participation and pressing the state to act according to public interests.
+NGOs also monitor firms, for example, by conducting naming-and-shaming campaigns that highlight firms' previous unfair or harmful practices, which can damage their reputations (Minefee and Bucheli, 2021).
 Therefore, NGOs both encourage the government to address past injustices and directly determine firms' social legitimacy.
-Gatignon and colleagues (2023) reported that NGOs had a greater effect on firms' abnormal returns than political actors in Brazil's recent institutional transition toward greater legal compliance.
-A prevalence of NGOs in a region thus indicates an increasing degree of social monitoring and a heightened risk for firms connected with the past-authoritarian regime.
-Accordingly, we predict that politically-connected firms located in regions with more NGOs will increase their philanthropic donations in response to anti-government mass protests that expose transitional risks.
+Gatignon and colleagues (2023) reported that compared to political actors, NGOs had a greater effect on firms' abnormal returns in Brazil's recent institutional transition toward greater legal compliance.
+The prevalence of NGOs in a region thus indicates an increasing degree of social monitoring and a heightened risk for firms connected to the past authoritarian regime.
+Accordingly, we predict that politically connected firms located in regions with more NGOs will increase their philanthropic donations in response to anti-government mass protests that expose transitional risks.

-Hypothesis 3 (H3) The relationship hypothesized in H1 is stronger for firms located in regions populated with more NGOs than those in regions with fewer NGOs.
+Hypothesis 3 (H3): The relationship hypothesized in H1 is stronger for firms located in regions populated with more NGOs than for those in regions with fewer NGOs.